SimonCropp/WinDebloat/src/actions.include.md

 Id to toggle behavior: `ToDo`

-Uninstall `Microsoft To Do` using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/).
+Uninstalls `Microsoft To Do` using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/).

 Command to manually apply: